zarpafantasma/corpus_rythmos/I- Scientific_Papers/010-en_US-Rhythmic_Neuroscience.md

 **1.1 The open problem: from ingredients to access**

-Neuroscience has rich **ingredient lists** for cognition—oscillations, connectivity motifs, synaptic dynamics—but a persistent gap remains between the **presence of ingredients** and the **emergence of conscious access**.
+Neuroscience has rich **ingredient lists** for cognition, oscillations, connectivity motifs, synaptic dynamics, but a persistent gap remains between the **presence of ingredients** and the **emergence of conscious access**.
 Power in a band, or even pairwise connectivity, does not guarantee that information can be *maintained and routed* across relevant spatial and temporal scales to support global availability.
 A practical, falsifiable marker of **multiscale integration capacity** is still missing.

 **1.2 RTM in brief**